helpingstar/cs285-script/script/CS_285_Lecture_4_Part_1.md

 53. But here you can see that T acts on μ_t as a linear operator, which is why we call it the transition operator.
 54. It's an operator that when applied to the current vector of state probabilities produces the next vector of state probabilities.
 55. So here's the graphical model corresponding to the Markov chain, and here is the edge denoting transition probabilities.
-56. And of course the states in the Markov chain satisfy the Markov property, which means that the state at time t plus 1 is conditionally independent of the state at time t minus 1 given the state at time t.
+56. And of course the states in the Markov chain satisfy the Markov property, which means that the state at time t plus 1 is conditionally independent of the state at time (t-1) given the state at time t.
 57. Alright, now the Markov chain by itself doesn't allow us to specify a decision-making problem because there's no notion of actions.
 58. So in order to go towards the notion of actions, we need to turn the Markov chain into a Markov decision process, and this was really a much more recent invention pioneered than the 1950s.
 59. So the Markov decision process adds a few additional objects to the Markov chain.